Understanding Canadian REITs

 REIT Types

-1. Retail REITs.
+- Retail REITs.
 These invest directly in retail property and malls to generate rental income.
 Retail shopping centers, malls, hotels, and apartment buildings are just a few examples of what they hold.
 Some REITs can be very specific and invest in just one type of property or one geographic area.
-RioCan TSE:REI.UN owns a lot of building where Superstore or Shoppers are located.
+RioCan TSE:REI.UN owns a lot of buildings where Superstore or Shoppers are located.

 Are REITs A Good Investment?

 REITs might seem more stable than stocks or bonds because they invest in real estate.
 That is not the case.
-It is true that REITs are uncorrelated to other investments, but they can be just as volatile as stock.
+REITs are indeed uncorrelated to other investments, but they can be just as volatile as stock.
 And many “uncorrelated” investments can lose value at the same time.
 We all saw this during the market correction in 2008.

 Despite that, REITs do offer several advantages.
 They are liquid and trade easily.
 They allow the option of committing smaller amounts of capital.
 For some, that is better than spending comparatively larger sums to buy actual real estate.